piavW/BootcampNotes/notes.md

-<h1> Notes from the Bootcamp </h1>
+# Notes from the Bootcamp

-<h2>Communication</h2>
+## Communication within the bootcamp
 STAY HUMBLE!
 Like a humblebumblebee
-- Communicate too much - don't asume the other person understands you.
+ Communicate too much - don't asume the other person understands you.
 - Ask questions!
 All of them!
 Be precise:
     - what doesn't work?
     - why do you think it doesn't work?
     - what and how did you try to do?

-<b>Don't</b>: bulldoze, keep things to yourself, be intimidated, be passive aggressive/sarcastic, have a negative outlook - it is hard by design to challenge us.
+**Don't**: bulldoze, keep things to yourself, be intimidated, be passive aggressive/sarcastic, have a negative outlook - it is hard by design to challenge us.

 Daily tools:
 - Slack (important messages save on computer, it deleted history after a few weeks).
 All codeing questions in the main channel!

-<b>Format your code</b> before you send it into slack! <i>```shift + enter for new line, write your code, end codeblock with ``` </i> Or add a `backtick`infront and at the end of the word or phrase for just a word/phrase.
+**Format your code** before you send it into slack! *`shift + enter for new line, write your code, end codeblock with`* Or add a `backtick` infront and at the end of the word or phrase for just a word/phrase.

 - morning Scrums at 9 o'clock.
 Be precise!
     1. What have you been working on? (technical things)